cobalt-nitrate/cobalt-nitrate/README.md

 - 💬 Ask me about Machine Learning, Deep learning
 - 📫 ***How to reach me:*** Always active to the mails on [hharshit12@gmail.com]
 - 😄 Pronouns: Waiting for one
-- ⚡ Fun fact: We die
+- ⚡ Fun fact: We die!
 -->